Edit a completed pay run

 After you complete the pay run, you discover a missing overtime payment for Alex that you need to add.

-You edit the month 1 pay run to include the overtime and provide Alex with a new payslip.
+You edit the month one pay run to include the overtime and provide Alex with a new payslip.
 You are in time to pay Alex the correct pay including overtime.
 In error, you select Show difference in the next pay run.
 This results in an unwanted correction showing in the current pay run.

-You must remove the correction from the employee's pay and from their payslip.
+Remove the correction from the employee's pay and from their payslip.
 We call this reversing the correction.

 Read how to reverse correction deductions and payments: